A Reactive Power Market for the Future Grid: State of Art of Reactive Power Compensation

 \subsection{Implementation practices for reactive power pricing}

-In this section we focus on the Q-pricing strategies implemented in practice.
-Our analysis of these current practices suggests a need for market-driven variable payments to be inclusive to DGs.
+In this section we focus on the Q-pricing strategies currently implemented in practice.
 Reactive power compensation at the transmission level is implemented using various methods.
 Since reactive power capabilities are deemed critical by FERC, monetary incentives are required to ensure power is delivered and the grid has sufficient capacity.
 Tariffs are designed as either fixed or variable payments to asset owners.
 However, poorly designed incentives could result in either a reactive power shortage resulting in voltage control failures, or surpluses that create monetary losses for utilities and consumers.
 A snapshot of these methods at various ISO/RTOs is delineated in this section.